abogoyavlensky/automigrate/README.md

 - [ ] Support running with Leiningen.
 - [ ] Handle project and resources paths properly.
 - [ ] Test against different versions of db and Clojure.
 - [ ] Use spec conformers more idiomatically without transformations.
+- [ ] Improve error messages.

 ### Things still in designing